SebstnRodri/translation_hub/docs/developer_guide/architecture.md

 - **`Orchestrator`**: The "brain" of the application.
 It coordinates the entire translation process.
 It is instantiated and run by the background job.
 Now supports both database and file-based storage.
 - **`Service` (Abstract Base Class)**: Defines a common interface for any translation service.
 - **`GeminiService`**: The concrete implementation of `Service` for the Google Gemini API.
 Handles **Context Injection** by fetching app-specific details (domain, tone, glossary) and embedding them into the LLM prompt.
+- **`GroqService`**: An alternative implementation of `Service` that uses Groq's fast inference API.
+Uses the OpenAI-compatible SDK to call Groq endpoints.
+Supports models like `llama-3.3-70b-versatile` and `mixtral-8x7b-32768`.
+Selected via the `llm_provider` setting in Translator Settings.
 - **`MockTranslationService`**: A test implementation of `Service` that simulates translation without API calls.
 Automatically used when API key starts with `"test-"`.
 - **`DatabaseTranslationHandler`**: Stores translations in Frappe's Translation DocType (database).
 Provides highest priority for rendering and Docker-safe persistence.
 - **`FileHandler`**: Encapsulates all logic related to file manipulation using the `polib` library.
 Handles merging `.pot` templates into `.po` files and saving translations.